Sexual abuse scandal overshadows Women's Afrobasket

 Mali are one of 12 teams taking part in the Women's Afrobasket tournament in Cameroon where only the finalists will be in contention to reach next year's World Cup.

-Mali's female players - who have suffered 'decades of abuse' - have finally been heard but getting to this point has been far from easy.
+Mali's female players - who have suffered 'decades' of abuse - have finally been heard but getting to this point has been far from easy.

 On Saturday, Mali tip off their Women's Afrobasket campaign against Tunisia yet many players could be forgiven for being distracted following Fiba's report.